Charity – a cornerstone of the modern Livery Company

 - Making grants to charities that support those with sensory impairment of sight and/or hearing, where good lighting can be very beneficial.

-- City of London charitable causes such as the annual Lord Mayors’ Appeal.
+- City of London charitable causes such as the annual Lord Mayors’ Appeal and our affiliated organisations.

 - Education grants; you can find more details about this on our education page.

 We aim to progressively grow our Charity’s capital base so that we can generate more income for giving in the longer term.
 We do this through: